-Phyllis and I are in the throes of preparing Morgan’s Cloud for a voyage to the high latitudes this summer.
-As usual, we are splitting the many tasks—I call this stage of voyage preparation “death by a thousand details”—between us, based on our individual skills.
+Phyllis and I were in the throes of preparing Morgan’s Cloud for a voyage to the high latitudes a few years ago.
+As usual, we were splitting the many tasks—I call this stage of voyage preparation “death by a thousand details”—between us, based on our individual skills.
 I was once, in the dim and distant past, a computer technician so the tasks that have to do with electronics have fallen mainly to me.

 While I was messing with the AIS unit, Phyllis finished reviewing our medical kit and then serviced all of the six winches on the mast and boom.
 Three of which are critical to our ability to reef quickly and efficiently.
 Not only that, in the process she found wear on two that could eventually result in a winch failing under load.
 An event that would not only be inconvenient, but could result in someone getting seriously injured.

 So, the question is, which one of us was making a greater contribution to a safe and seamanlike voyage in those three and a half days?

 It’s an open and shut case: Phyllis by a nautical mile.
 We have sailed over 100,000 miles without an AIS transponder and without getting run down.
 Heck, we didn’t even have a chart plotter until two years ago.
 On the other hand, I would not want to go for a day sail with a malfunctioning winch or an inadequate medical kit.

 But there is a lot more here to think about here than just that particular incident:

 Throughout our voyages we keep a punch list in the log book of everything that we should fix or improve before the next cruise.
 We also keep a huge multi-tab spreadsheet of all the maintenance tasks that need doing regularly from mast truck to main engine.
 By the start of a winter’s maintenance period the resulting to-do list was truly formidable.

 So, to prevent ourselves from dissolving into tears each time we looked at it, we break the list into two: must-do and nice-to-do.
 And then we prioritized each list.